tayzaraungwlt-ux/uvc_ot_calculator/README.md

 Testing APK.
-Responsibility is upon yhe user.
+Responsibility is upon the user.